My best friend was my father

 “Son,” he said, “when I was about 14 or 15, I used to wait at exactly 11 p.m., sitting on the sidewalk in front of my house, for a man who would give me the butt of his cigarette.
 I smoked that butt and then went to bed.
 I couldn’t go to sleep without smoking,” he said.

-I still have memories of my father’s story, of the man coming home from work every night.
-I imagine him in the middle of the night walking on the dark streets of old Managua which were lighted with low-intensity light bulbs used by the municipality in the 1930s.
-Most homes, I suppose, used candles to light up their homes, so by 11 p.m. there were usually no other people around and the city was asleep.
+I still have memories of that man going home from work every night.
+In the middle of the night the dark streets of old Managua were lighted with low-intensity light bulbs used by the municipality in the 1930s.
+Most homes, I imagine, used candles to light up their homes.
+By 11 p.m., there were usually no other people around and the city was asleep.

-I thought of what my father must have gone through, waiting every night on a dark, lonely street, for a few puffs on a butt of someone else’s cigarette before he could even go to bed and the humiliating things this addiction caused him to do.
-I knew I didn’t want to have an addiction like this in my life.
-I was so glad he had the strength to give it up.
+I thought of the humiliation my father must have gone through, waiting every night on a dark, lonely street, for a few puffs on a butt of someone else’s cigarette before he could even go to bed.
+An addiction caused him to this.

-Oh, dad, because of that story, I was never a smoker.
+Oh, Dad, because of that story, I never smoked.
 Thank you, Papacito.

-For some special reason, I usually listened to my father, unlike many people who disregard their old man’s words of wisdom.
-And I tell you, even though he spoke little and never gave advice that wasn’t asked for, his words had power for me.
-When I approached him for advice, and he spoke, his words resonated in my ears and stayed in my brain for years to come.
-And today, as an adult, I still feel him near me and hear his voice telling me which way I should go.
+For some reason, I usually listened to my father, unlike many people who disregard their old man’s words of wisdom.
+I tell you, even though he spoke little and never gave advice that wasn’t asked for, his words had power for me.
+When I approached him for advice, and he answered, his words resonated in my ears and stayed in my brain for years to come.
+And today, as an adult, I still hear his voice telling me which way I should go.

 Unfortunately, I didn’t have the body size for that work.

-One day, I found out that he had tried courting a girl in the neighborhood, who happened to be one of those pretty 15 or so years’ old girls who flirted with everybody but would not go with any guy.
-She was someone who had rejected him.
+One day, I found out that he had tried to court a pretty girl in the neighborhood who flirted with everybody but would not go with any guy, and she had rejected him.

-He approached me one day and proposed that I should be his hit man – yes, his hit man.
+He approached me one day and proposed that I should be his hit man.

 “Marvin,” he said to me, “I’ll pay you good money if you beat up this girl…”

-The next day, when I saw my dad at my grandma’s house, where I lived, I asked him what he thought about the proposition from my friend.
+The next day, I saw my dad and I asked him what he thought about the proposition from my friend.

-“Son,” he said, “are you a gangster?
-You’re not a gangster who could even think of doing something like that.
-Only criminals, low-class and bad people could ever do that.”
+“Son,” he said, “Are you a gangster?
+Who could even think of doing something like that?
+Only criminals, low-class and bad people could ever do that.
+You are not a gangster.”

 Those words are still in my memory, as fresh as if I had heard them just yesterday.
-What I learned from my father were huge and important lessons of compassion, empathy and love.
-Again, thank you, father for making of me a man of principles.
+I learned from my father the huge and important lessons of compassion, empathy and love.
+Thank you, father, for making of me a man of principles.

-Right now, as I write these lines for my El Reportero’s editorial, I only have five minutes to close this for now, as my friend Jan will edit it, and then I will translate it into Spanish for my readers.

-I want to say, to those of you who are fortunate enough to still have your father with you – listen to him, respect him and love him, because he might be the greatest and most sincere friend that will ever have. – Vale, Marvin Ramírez.
+I want to say, to those of you who are fortunate enough to still have your father with you – listen to him, respect him and love him.
+He might be the greatest and most sincere friend that you will ever have. -Vale, Marvin Ramírez.

 Leave a Reply